dansmyers/HonorsThesisGuide/README.md

 ### Getting Unstuck

 If you get stuck on something, work to get yourself unstuck as soon as possible.
-Don't spend an entire week or more blocked and unable to make progress because of a technical issue, or because of something you don't understand and can't answer in a reasonable timeframe.
+Don't spend an entire week or more blocked and unable to make progress because of a technical issue, or because of something you don't understand and can't answer on your own in a reasonable timeframe.

-A rule of thumb: if you spend an entire daily research session stuck on one issue, let me know.
+In general, if you spend an entire daily research session stuck on one issue, let me know so we can debug it together.

 ### Research Journal

 You will keep a journal of your research activity each time you sit down to work on your project.
 Some researchers like paper journals or lab books.
 I use a plain text file that I type in while I work.

 The journal is your log of what happened during each session.
 It records your progress for each day: what you did, what problems you encountered and solved, any interesting things you observed.
-It's also the place for you to reflect on your own research process and explore issues like what's going well, what isn't, and how you can improve the process.
+It's also the place for you to reflect on your own research process and explore issues such as what's going well, what isn't, and how you can improve your own research process.

 The journal is not a formal document.
 You don't have to turn it in, although I may end up seeing it at points.